Mapita/Canary/docs/api-advanced-usage.md

 # reset

 Resets the test's state so that it is safe to run it again.
+This method resets tests recursively, so all tests that belong to a group will also be reset.

 **Examples:**